Dynatrace/atlassian-connect-jira/README.md

 Want to see the Add-On in action?
 [Watch this video]() Want to learn more about our learnings when we implemented this Add-On?
-[Read our Atlassian Connect blog]()
+[Read our Atlassian Connect blog]() Want to see the HipChat Add-On we built?
+[Dynatrace HipChat Add-On on GitHub](https://github.com/Dynatrace/atlassian-connect-hipchat)

 ## Getting started with this Add-On
 In order to use this integration you need